Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Introduction

 Hybrid systems are dynamical systems that exhibits both continuous and discrete dynamics.
 The state of a hybrid system changes either continuously by the flow described by differential equations or discretely following some jump conditions.
 A canonical example of a hybrid system is the bouncing ball, imagined as a point mass, over a horizontal plane.
 The extension of this problem to 3-dimensions, wherein the bouncing body is rigid and convex, is rather complex, especially in the case of sharp corner impacts; in fact, these systems have unilateral constraints that describe the collision surface.
 We study such problems with perfectly elastic collisions and the Lie group variational collision integrators (LGVCI) are derived following the approaches introduced in \citep{fetecau2003nonsmooth} and \citep{lee2007lie}.
 The advantage of these frameworks is that they yield a global description of the system, in contrast to local representations such as Euler angles \citep{markeev2008,polukoshko2013}.
 Furthermore, in high-precision physics engine and graphics dynamics, the integrator becomes a foundation, and its extensions with inelastic collisions and friction can be derived to fully actualize the engine.
 This is also naturally applicable to problems in optimal control with similar nonlinear manifold constraints \citep{oberblobaum2011DMOC, pekarek2012variationalnonsmooth, pekarek2013projected, pekare2014projection, leyendecker2010optimal}.
 In particular, these constraints and optimal control problems arise in robotics \citep{pekarek2007discrete, duruisseaux2023LieFVIN, werner2017optimal, werner2018structure, leyendecker2013structure} and multi-body dynamics \citep{leyendecker2007dmocConstrainedMulti, johnson2014discontinuous}.

 There is an extensive literature on various extensions of the bouncing ball example.
 In fact, it is a subset of the broader, classical field of rigid-body dynamics, which has a strong emphasis on collisions, contact, and friction.
-Due to its practical importance and various theoretical challenges, there have been extensive studies which have been summarized in textbooks \citep{leineNijmeijer2004dynamics,routh1897dynamics, brach2001mechanical, goldsmith1960impact, johnson1985contact, stronge2000impact, PfeifferGlocker1996MultiBody, christoph2001nonsmooth, brogliato2016nonsmooth}, some of which are considered classical references in the field.
+Due to its practical importance and various theoretical challenges, there have been extensive studies which have been summarized in textbooks \citep{routh1897dynamics, brach2001mechanical, goldsmith1960impact, johnson1985contact, stronge2000impact, PfeifferGlocker1996MultiBody, christoph2001nonsmooth, brogliato2016nonsmooth}, some of which are considered classical references in the field.
 However, there is a notable absence in the literature on global descriptions of rigid-body dynamics with collisions, e.g., configurations of the bodies via Lie groups.
 This is due to the fact that systems with collisions are not continuous because there is an instantaneous jump in momenta after each collision.
-Consequently, research interests focus mostly on discrete impact solutions of systems with rigid-bodies, which date back to Brach's ``Rigid Body Collisions'' in 1989 \citep{brach1984friction,brach1989rigid}.
+Consequently, researchers have focused mostly on discrete impact solutions of systems with rigid-bodies, dating back to Brach's work in 1989 \citep{brach1984friction,brach1989rigid}.